KokoDoko/gogo-nihongo/README.md

 ## TODO

-- [ ] Move storage script to background JS
-- [ ] Improve icon
+- [ ] Improve extension icon
-- [x] Styling, toolip for the kanji
+- [ ] Improve styling, toolip for the kanji
+- [ ] Improve style, layout for popup menu
-- [ ] Create CSV lists for JLPT or by subject
+- [ ] Create one CSV with jlpt5, jlpt4, etc
+- [x] Create popup menu
-- [x] Small popup where user can select list
+- [x] User can select which JLPT list to use
-- [ ] Styling for popup and kanji
-- [ ] Make user selection working with CSV file
-- [ ] User can set On Off switch in extension menu
-- [ ] CSV files included in extension, but can be updated remotely
-- [ ] Save the extension as a CRX file, put in the chrome store
+- [ ] Put extension in the chrome store
 - [ ] Show "translating" message while working